|Approved by:||The President|

 - Will help meet University communications and marketing goals.

-The Office of Marketing and Communications reserves the right to decline the creation or distribution of Press Releases if they are deemed inconsistent with any part of this or any other University policy.
+The Division of University Communications reserves the right to decline the creation or distribution of Press Releases if they are deemed inconsistent with any part of this or any other University policy.

 C. Student Organizations

-The Office of Marketing and Communications does not write or distribute press releases on behalf of student organizations.
+The Division of University Communications does not write or distribute press releases on behalf of student organizations.
 Some very limited exceptions may be made for University-sponsored events and at the discretion of the Executive Director of University Communications.
 In such limited instances communications staff will, as time allows, provide student organizations with sample press releases, media contact information and other resources that may be helpful to students working to promote their organizations' events.